Help us improve your experience.

 af11/Low af12/High af13/High net-tools 4 3 3 Low

-cs5/Low ef/Low voice 5 10 10 Strict-high
+cs5/Low ef/Low voice 7 10 10 Strict-high

-nc1/Low nc2/Low net-control 7 3 3 Low
+nc1/Low nc2/Low net-control 5 3 3 Low

-As shown in the preceding table, the packet classification assigns an incoming packet to an output queue based on the packet’s forwarding class.
+As shown in the above table, the packet classification assigns an incoming packet to an output queue based on the packet’s forwarding class.
 In case of traffic congestion on the link, Juniper Mist prioritizes the latency-sensitive traffic (for example, voice traffic) over other traffic (provided that the incoming traffic is marked appropriately).
 Juniper Mist also configures re-write rules automatically to retain markings as the packets exit the switch.

 Enable QoS on a Switch Port

+Enabling QoS helps you prioritize latency-sensitive traffic (such as voice) over other traffic in a congested network.
 You can configure QoS on a switch port from the Port Profile tile on the switch details page or switch template.

 To enable QoS on a switch port: